lp-wan/archi/revised-schc-architecture.md

   the Context, which contains Rules.
-Using a Rule that matches the headers of a packet to be transmitted, the sender replaces the known header fields with a short RuleID which identifies the rule that applies, and a compression residue if any, forming a SCHC Packet.
-The receiver of this SCHC Packet matches the RuleID against its own Context and applies decompression actions to reconstruct the original header.
+Using a Rule that matches the headers of a packet to be transmitted, the sender replaces the known header fields with a short RuleID which identifies the rule that applies, and a compression residue if any, forming a SCHC Datagram.
+The receiver of this SCHC Datagram matches the RuleID against its own Context and applies decompression actions to reconstruct the original header.